GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 This is a modified version of the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) project so check a description of all the features there.
 It is set to be used with `python3` and `Flask` server.

-There are several Three.js viewers, not necessarily perfect but functional as they are (online preview links are available in the `Usage` section but do have some limitations).
+There are several Three.js viewers, not necessarily perfect but functional as they are.
+Online preview links are available in the `Usage` section but do have some limitations.
 Do note  that loading any textures directly from your hard drive might make the object look either interesting or funny.

 The main differences between these 2 projects:
  - the `Form` entries are handled by the server so that part of the GUI is slightly different
  - uploading any pictures via the `Form` will then have those saved in the new `uploads` folder
- - new additions are Three.js FBX and MMD (Miku Miku Dance) viewers, VRML and a TGA texture viewer
+ - new additions are Three.js FBX, VRML and MMD (Miku Miku Dance) viewers and a TGA texture viewer
- - all Three.js viewers in this project support `URL loading`, use `Orbit Controls`, have a `grid / polar grid` buttons and a `gizmo` present
+ - almost all Three.js viewers in this project support `URL loading`, use `Orbit Controls`, have a `grid / polar grid` buttons and a `gizmo` present
  - DRACO and KTX2 support were added to the GLTF Viewer:
    - this seems to work fine when using URL option (see the screenshot) so try using it for fetching files both locally from the server and from the Internet
    - this should work fine for browsing local files which are either in binary or embedded format (try loading some `.ktx2` or `JPG/PNG/BMP` texture file along just to see if and how it changes the object's appearance)